 The "true or not true" questions are tough for many test-takers.
 Often, the question's wording is confusing.
 The most important thing to do with a true or false question is to slow down.
 Yes, you are under a time constraint, but take time to read the question at least twice before answering.

-Pay attention to the rules about navigating roundabout islands.
-This is a confusing topic commonly missed on the written test.
+Pay attention to the rules for navigating roundabout islands.
+This confusing topic is commonly missed on the written test.

 A commonly missed question about what to do after setting a parking brake when on a downhill slope has a simple answer.
 Turn your wheels toward the curb.
 Many test-takers miss this one, though.